Table of Content

 So, if any time breach security of about 1000 user’s data and as per court orders you have to pay a $1000 fine per user then you will be paying $1,000,000 for this case.
 It doesn’t matter if data is very valuable or not.

 After discussing all this, remember that HIPAA is not a body that will protect you in case of a data breach.
 This act has been made to protect the PHI of patients and so make sure your solution is robust enough to prevent such attacks in the first place.
-Consider going through the checklist below before you plan to develop a Mobile Application in Healthcare or any other healthcare software solution.
+Consider going through the checklist below before you plan to partner with Healthcare App development company or any other healthcare software solution provider.

 - Data transmitting outside the firewall security should be encrypted